Healthdirect Free Australian health advice you can count on.

 • wearing a helmet when you're on a bicycle, skiing or playing contact sports

-Make sure you recover from your head injury before returning to activities where you could be injured.
-A second injury can worsen the damage.
+Make sure you are fully recovered from your head injury before returning to activities where you could be injured again.
+A second head injury while you are still recovering can cause significant damage.

 Resources and support